 This course may be replaced by a half course offered by a different department or by a course offered through a participating collaborative graduate program.
-Course replacements are approved via email by the Graduate Coordinator (graduate.coordinator@utoronto.ca) and a course replacement form (found on the Departmental website) must be submitted to the Graduate Office prior to commencement of the course.
+Course replacements are approved via email by the Graduate Coordinator

+(graduate.coordinator@utoronto.ca) and a course replacement form (found on the Departmental website) must be submitted to the Graduate Office prior to commencement of the course.

-MMG 1017H° - Topics in Molecular Genetics III (Now also known as MMG1031Y)
+MMG 1017H° - Topics in Molecular Genetics III

-Students must take one course topic (see definition and descriptions below), give one 18-minute research seminar, attend seminars, and evaluate a number of student seminars (see section on Student Seminar Evaluations below), in order to complete this course.
-The mark in this course is the average of the student seminar mark (minus any letter grade deduction due to poor attendance of the student seminar sessions) and the topic course mark.
-See the "Student Seminar Courses" section below for a detailed course description
+Students must take one course topic (see definition and descriptions below), give one 18minute research seminar, attend seminars, and evaluate the requisite number of student seminars, in order to complete this course.
+To receive a mark in this course the student is required to attend and evaluate 18 MSc seminars and 18 PhD seminars in both year 3 and 4.